 Saunders Mac Lane, a mathematician deeply involved in the creation of category theory, once described his work as “abstract nonsense.”
 I think I fall roughly in the same boat as far as my specific interests but with some hope of ultimate salvation.

-I’m interested in algebraic topology and its applications in data analysis, especially in the realm of neuroscience.
+I’m interested in algebraic topology and its applications in data analysis, especially in neuroscience.
 This includes machinery developed for studying structural features of data, such as persistent homology, as well as theoretical considerations and limitations arising in commonly used methods (e.g I love this piece).
 In the biological realm, I’m fascinated by neural population dynamics underlying uniquely human traits such as language and speech.

 People providing me validation